 With a slight amount of experience you can very easily judge the dryness of the wood.
 The moisture content in the wood can be effectively understood with proper practice.
 There are few foolproof ways in which you can effectively determine make out between dry and moist wood.
 The ways of judging the wood are given in a descending order, starting with the best to the least-effective.

-- Sound & weight -By banging two pieces of firewood together you will hear different sounds depending on whether it is dry or wet.
+By banging two pieces of firewood together you will hear different sounds depending on whether it is dry or wet.
 Dry wood will sound hollow, wet wood will give a dull thud.
 Also wet wood is very heavy because of the water.
 This method will take some practice.
-Another very significant and effective factor is the colour.
-You can judge its dryness, depending upon its colour.
-As wood when moist retain their original colour of white or cream and when they actually become dry, their colour tends to change to grey or yellow.
+Another very significant and effective factor is the

-Properly seasoned firewood is the magic that makes your stove or fireplace burn safely and efficiently, avoiding creosote build up and providing warmth to your home.Thus lastly it can be appropriately understood from the article, that dry wood is the best form of wood for burning and there are many effective ways of stacking or storing them.
+Properly seasoned firewood is the magic that makes your stove or fireplace burn safely and efficiently.
+You can avoid creosote build up and add warmth.
+Dry wood is the best form of wood for burning.
+In fact, there are many ways of stacking them.